Fiction House: Pulp fiction

 Fiction House began in 1921 as a pulp-magazine publisher of primarily aviation, Western, and sports pulps.
 According to co-founder John W. Glenister:

-During their first decade the company produced pulp magazines such as Action Stories, Air Stories, Lariat Stories, Detective Classics, The Frontier, True Adventures, Wings, and Fight Stories.
+During its first decade, Fiction House produced pulp magazines such as Action Stories, Air Stories, Lariat Stories, Detective Classics, The Frontier, True Adventures, Wings, and Fight Stories.
 Fiction House occasionally acquired other publishers' magazines, such as its 1929 acquisition of Frontier Stories from Doubleday, Doran & Co.

 By the 1930s, the company had expanded into detective mysteries.
-In late 1932, however, in the midst of the Great Depression, Fiction House cancelled 12 of its pulp magazines — Aces, Action Novels, Action Stories, Air Stories, Detective Book Magazine, Detective Classics, Fight Stories, Frontier Stories, Lariat, Love Romances, North-West Stories and Wings — with the stated goal of eventually reviving them.
+In late 1932, however, in the midst of the Great Depression, Fiction House canceled 12 of its pulp magazines — Aces, Action Novels, Action Stories, Air Stories, Detective Book Magazine, Detective Classics, Fight Stories, Frontier Stories, Lariat, Love Romances, North-West Stories and Wings — with the stated goal of eventually reviving them.

 After a hiatus, Action Stories resumed publishing through this period (lasting until late 1950).
 In addition, Fiction House relaunched its pulp magazines in 1934, finding success with a number of detective and romance pulp titles.
-The cancelled pulps Fight Stories and Detective Book Magazine were revived in spring 1936 and in 1937 respectively, with both magazines publishing continuously into the 1950s.
+The canceled pulps Fight Stories and Detective Book Magazine were revived in the spring 1936 and in 1937 respectively, with both magazines publishing continuously into the 1950s.
 Fiction House's first title with science fiction interest was Jungle Stories, which was launched in early 1939; it was not primarily a science fiction magazine, but often featured storylines with marginally science fictional themes, such as survivors from Atlantis.
-At the end of 1939 Fiction House decided to add an sf magazine to its line up; it was titled Planet Stories, and was published by Love Romances, a subsidiary company that Fiction House created to publish the company's romance titles.
+At the end of 1939 Fiction House decided to add an SF magazine to its lineup; it was titled Planet Stories, and was published by Love Romances, a subsidiary company that Fiction House created to publish the company's romance titles.